Form: Multi-stemmed shrub.

 Fruit: Inconspicuous seed.

-Leaves: Oval, hairy, green, rounded-toothed margins, become
+Leaves: Oval, hairy, green, round-toothed margins, having a strong lavender

 Stems: No thorns.